-Classics Option 4 or ML further Option or CML-specific Option: number of tutorials/seminars depends on option chosen; Faculty/College language classes, c.24 hours
+Classics Option 4 or ML further Option or CML-specific Option: number of tutorials/seminars

 You may add in an optional extra: a subject in Classics OR in Modern Languages, OR a thesis in Classics or Modern Languages or both combined.
 Certain Classics options are only offered as Faculty Classes at a fixed point in the year and this can interrupt the pattern set out above.
 Others are only offered at a fixed point in Year 4 (for Classics: Comedy, Lyric, Historiography, Classical Reception, which require the students to produce a 6,000-word extended essay in Hilary Term; for Modern Languages: Paper XII, which is usually assessed by coursework portfolio in Hilary Term).